Rent Roll Template and How to Use it [EXAMPLE]

 Real World Utility

-Imagine you own a several beachfront businesses.
+Imagine you own several beachfront businesses.
 When you look at your rent roll, you see that a popular surf shop has two years left on its lease at $2,000 per/mo, whereas a new scooter rental store just signed a five-year lease at $3,000 per month.
 This immediate insight allows you to strategize effectively, and even decide when to negotiate lease renewals.

 Is a Rent Roll Helpful for a Property Manager?